w3c-fedid/FedCM/explainer/cookies.md

 };
 ```

-With these extensions to the credential management API, here is an example of an invocation:
+With these extensions to the Credential Management API, here is an example of an invocation:

 ```javascript
 const {idtoken} = await navigator.credentials.get({